DragceSU/AspireProject/README.md

 1. **Invoice creation & publishing** - The `InvoiceMicroservice` (`AppHost/InvoiceMicroservice/Program.cs`) reads RabbitMQ settings (appsettings or `RABBIT_HOST`) and waits for keyboard input.
 Each keystroke (except `q`) generates deterministic-but-random invoices and publishes them via `IMessageProducer<InvoiceCreated>`, ensuring traceable IDs and sample line items for downstream consumers.
 2. **Payment ingestion & handling** - `PaymentMicroservice` (`AppHost/PaymentMicroservice/Program.cs`) configures MassTransit with an `InvoiceCreatedConsumer`.
 It binds the `payment-microservice` queue to the `invoice-service` exchange (default `fanout`), delivering events to the reusable `IMessageHandler<InvoiceCreated>` which currently logs but can be swapped for real payment logic or orchestrated retry workflows.
 3. **Order submission pipeline** - The Next.js storefront calls `WebApi.Service/api/orders` (default `http://localhost:5088`).
-The controller validates the payload, publishes an `OrderSubmission` message via MassTransit, and replies with an acknowledgement so the UI can display the “latest receipt”. `InvoiceMicroservice` now also consumes `OrderSubmission` messages via a dedicated queue/exchange and routes them through `IMessageHandler<OrderSubmission>` for downstream processing.
+The controller validates the payload, publishes an `OrderSubmission` message via MassTransit (RabbitMQ), and replies with an acknowledgement so the UI can display the “latest receipt”.
+A sibling `POST /api/orders/kafka` endpoint reuses the same validation/DTO mapping but writes to Kafka instead of RabbitMQ. `InvoiceMicroservice` now also consumes `OrderSubmission` messages via a dedicated queue/exchange and routes them through `IMessageHandler<OrderSubmission>` for downstream processing.
 4. **Web API experience & observability** - `WebApi.Service` exposes `/WeatherForecast` and `/api/orders`, hosts Swagger UI at `/swagger`, publishes to RabbitMQ, and now enables CORS for the storefront.
 Aspire-provided telemetry, discovery, and resilience features are ready once the API references the `Project.Aspire` defaults.

 Each scenario has supporting tests: